How often to shrub

 How do I know when to prune my shrubs?

-The best time to prune most shrubs is in late winter or early spring, before new growth emerges.
+The best time to prune most shrubs is in late winter or early spring before new growth appears, or in late spring/early summer after the main growth flush.

-What tools do I need for shrub pruning?
+What tools do I need to prune shrubs?

 Connect with certified professionals in your area